terraform-google-modules/terraform-example-foundation/README.md

 ### [0. bootstrap](./0-bootstrap/)

 This stage executes the [CFT Bootstrap module](https://github.com/terraform-google-modules/terraform-google-bootstrap) which bootstraps an existing GCP organization, creating all the required GCP resources & permissions to start using the Cloud Foundation Toolkit (CFT).
-This includes; projects, service accounts and a Terraform state bucket.
+This includes:
+    - The `cft-cloudbuild` project, which contains:
+      - Cloud Build implementation
+      - Cloud Source Repository
+      - Build pipeline
+      - Other resources
+    - The `cft-seed` Project, which contains:
+      - Terraform state bucket
+      - KMS configuration to encrypt the state bucket's content
+      - Custom Service Account used by Terraform to create new resources in GCP
+      - Other resources

 After executing this step, you will have the following structure:

 ```
 example-organization/